Materialized View Architecture & Syntax

 );

-""", (view_name, refresh_interval))
+""",

-# Align data retention with materialization window
+# 3. Align retention on the aggregate with the materialization horizon.

 SELECT add_retention_policy(